 Hot off the candy press, Sour Patch Kids has a brand new flavor.
 Junk Food Mom, over on Instagram, notes that they taste terrific, but it's weird that the candy is shaped like the fruit but still called a Sour Patch Kid.
 (Other Sour Patch Fruits, like Sour Patch Watermelon, are shaped (mostly) like the fruits they represent.)

-The brand has upped their presence on social media and created a new advertising campaign built on the sour, then sweet idea.
+The brand has upped its presence on social media and created a new advertising campaign built on the sour, then sweet idea.
 The candy is shown engaging in activities like sawing through a support post so that a giant pineapple falls on someone's car, but it's okay because then they weld the pineapple to the car so that it looks cool.

 9. There's a video game.